 Knowing what to look for and recognizing the warning signs of PTSD will allow you to seek help when symptoms first begin.
 Each person experiences PTSD differently.
 You may not experience every symptom below.
 Early treatment can lessen your symptoms and triggers before they become overwhelming.

 - Self-destructive behavior

 - Insomnia or nightmares

 Admitting you have PTSD can feel like you have failed or are “weak” in some way.
 People with PTSD have no control over what they feel and how it affects them.
 Treating it often revolves around learning how to cope with the original event and how to remember those events without reliving them.

 Discussing how you feel with your family or friends can be a good place to start.
 They have probably already seen a change in how you behave.
-If you don’t have a group of people you can turn to reach out to your doctor or find a mental health provider that specializes in PTSD.
+If you don’t have a group of people you can turn to, reach out to your doctor or find a mental health provider who specializes in PTSD.
 Support groups can also be beneficial in helping you work through what you feel and how it is affecting you.

-The resources below will help you find more information about mental health and where to turn when you need help coping in your day to day life.
+The resources below will help you find more information about mental health and where to turn when you need help coping in your day-to-day life.